artefactual/binder/README.md

 Editor preferences are available in the <a href="https://github.com/artefactual/drmc/blob/master/.editorconfig">editor config</a>
 for easy use in common text editors.
 Read more and download plugins at<br /><a href="http://editorconfig.org"><a href='http://editorconfig.org'>http://editorconfig.org</a></a>.

-The DRMC was built on Access to Memory (AtoM) which is an application built using the Symfony framework.
+Binder was built on Access to Memory (AtoM) which is an application built using the Symfony framework.

 See <a href='http://symfony-project.com'>http://symfony-project.com</a> for additional instructions on installing and<br />configuring a Symfony application.